Informatievlaanderen/VSDS-LDESServer4J/docs/_configuration/event-stream.md

 To house a new Event Stream on your server, it first needs to be configured.
 This can be done through the Admin API at the `/admin/api/v1/eventstreams` endpoint.

-A Event Stream config needs to contains a couple of items:
+An Event Stream config needs to contains a couple of items:

-* a ldes:EventStream object containing
+* a ldes:EventStream object containing:
   * ldes:timestampPath object that defines which object property it should parse to handle timebased fragmentations, retention policies, ...
   * ldes:versionOfPath object that defines which object property it should parse to handle version based retention policies.
   This property also indicates which state object your version object is a snapshot of.